 The goal of therapy is to help you develop awareness and skills to manage your life.
 Therefore, different issues take different amounts of time to address, but there is no set amount of time you have to be in therapy.
 Factors affecting treatment length include changing treatment goals, treatment frequency, crisis situations, and adding new goals after old goals are met.
 Overall, deciding when therapy should stop is an ongoing process that we explore and evaluate together.

 Do you prescribe medication?

 No. As a licensed clinical social worker, I cannot prescribe medication for you.
 I am knowledgeable in various types of psychopharmacology and can provide general education, but I cannot offer specific recommendations.
-It is important to see a psychiatrist (vs. a primary medical doctor) for a medication evaluation.
+It is important to see a psychiatrist for a medication evaluation.
 I will assist with referrals if that seems an appropriate step.
 If you're already taking medication, I will gladly work collaboratively with your psychiatrist to ensure you receive the best care possible.

 What is the Patients First law in Massachusetts?